jnaalisv/archs/layers/README.md

 # Layers, aka multitier, n-tier or layered architecture
-Persistence infrastructure, domain logic and presentation layers have been physically separated to different modules (*persistence*, *model*, *http*).
+Persistence infrastructure, domain logic and service layers have been physically separated to different modules (*persistence*, *model*, *services*).
 Each layer only depends on the layer below.
 Java's visibility modifiers have been used to prevent some implementation detail leak to upper layers.
 - a bit more complicated than monolithic architecture
 - layering helps to separate concerns